Trading Standards Solicitors

 • Seeking to avoid prosecution by negotiating with regulators on your behalf to find a flexible solution that is best for your business

-As a full-service law firm, we can offer a range of relevant legal support, including helping to manage your business' reputation, providing expert legal advice on any related concerns, and working to mitigate any penalties that you might incur.
+As a full-service law firm, JMW offers a range of relevant legal support, including helping to manage your business' reputation, providing expert legal advice on any related concerns, and working to mitigate any penalties that you might incur.

-If a regulatory body believes your company is in breach of regulations, it can bring a prosecution against you through Trading Standards.
-Various regulatory bodies can bring such prosecutions, including - but not restricted to - the following:
+If a regulatory body believes your company is in breach of regulations, it can bring a prosecution against you either via a referral to Trading Standards or with the assistance of Trading Standards.
+For example, various regulatory bodies can bring such prosecutions, including - but not restricted to - the following:

 • A local authority